My first photography commission was at London's Rainbow Theatre, 9th May 1977; on stage were a band led by this man

 In '94 I spent a month as Nelson Mandela's photographer in the weeks leading up to his election as President.
 I photographed him again in 2005.
 He told me the greatest moment of his life was meeting the Spice Girls.

 In 2008 I was the photographer on the film Anthony Minghella directed shortly before his death, The No.1 Ladies Detective Agency.
 Anthony was the intersection of greatness and kindness.
 I have been fortunate; I met Clint Eastwood in South Africa and was hired to work on Invictus with Morgan Freeman & Matt Damon.
-I have since worked with Clint for 7 years - on J. Edgar in Los Angeles and Washington, and on Clint's last acting role in Rob Lorenz's Trouble With The Curve in Atlanta.
+I have since worked with Clint for 8 years - on J. Edgar in Los Angeles and Washington, and on Clint's last acting role in Rob Lorenz's Trouble With The Curve in Atlanta.
 I worked on two Clint movies in 2014, Jersey Boys in L.A. and American Sniper in Morocco and L.A.
 In-between Jersey Boys and Sniper, I shot in Cape Town on Eye In The Sky with Helen Mirren and Aaron Paul and in New York, Atlanta and L.A. on Clint's new film, Sully.
-I recently completed work on Mute in Berlin, and am currently shooting Clint's new movie, The 15:17 To Paris, in Atlanta, Venice and Paris.
+I recently completed work on Mute in Berlin, and on Clint's new movie, The 15:17 To Paris, in Atlanta, Venice and Paris.
 I am currently shooting in Jordan on A Private War, the story of journalist Marie Colvin and photographer Paul Conroy.

 Between jobs I am attempting a brick-at-a-time restoration of a house in Italy.